ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 {{ page.title }}
 =================================================

-For those who don't know; Chef is:
-  *"A systems integration framework, built to bring the benefits of configuration management to your entire infrastructure"*
+When it comes to sys admin - I make a very good software developer, because quite frankly repetitive tasks are not my cup of tea.

+So when it came to setting up and managing a cluster of servers for my startup I immediately looked at Chef, and on paper it looked like it would fit the bill perfectly - until I looked at the installation guide which is longer than the Lord of the Rings.
+So it was obvious this needed to be rolled into one easy command -
+Using the super lightweight scripted sys admin tool; [Babushka](http://babushka.me)

-But what is Babushka?
+What is Babushka?
 ---------------------

-[Babushka](http://babushka.me) is a test-driven system administration tool written by [Ben Hoskings](http://github.com/benhoskings), it uses an omnipotent approach to configure your servers by running dependencies - "deps" - written in a familiar Ruby DSL.
+[Babushka](http://babushka.me) is a test-driven system administration tool written by [Ben Hoskings](http://benhoskin.gs/), it uses an omnipotent approach to configure your servers by running dependencies - "deps" - written in a familiar Ruby DSL.

 What does it do?
 ----------------